History of the Annie Taylor Dee School of Nursing

 In 1953, Weber State College (now WSU), located in downtown Ogden, Utah, was selected to host one of the seven pilot Montag ADN programs.
 Thirty-six enthusiastic and courageous young women, supported by an equally courageous faculty, became WSU’s first class of associate’s degree in nursing students.

 This new and unproven model for educating nurses was met with significant resistance and concern by Ogden’s nursing and medical communities.
-Ruth Swenson, RN, served as the first director of the program.
-Working closely with community leaders, health care facilities, nurses and physicians, Swenson and the program faculty overcome the concerns.
-The success of the students soon won the support for the new nursing program.
+Ruth Swenson, Registered Nurse (RN), served as the first director of the program.
+Working closely with community leaders, health care facilities, nurses, and physicians, Swenson and the program faculty overcame the concerns.
+The success of the students soon won support for the new nursing program.

-WSU’s nursing faculty, with the leadership of Ruth Swenson, Leola Davidson, Gerry Hansen, Debra Huber and most recently Susan Thornock, has developed a nationally recognized nursing education program.
-WSU’s program has implemented an effective “career-ladder” approach to nursing education, and a respected and successful distance and innovative Internet-based online delivery model for PN, ADN, RN to BSN and MSN education.
+WSU’s nursing faculty, with the leadership of Ruth Swenson, Leola Davidson, Gerry Hansen, Debra Huber, Catherine Earl, Susan Thornock, Sally Cantwell, Rieneke Holman, and, most recently, Tamara Berghout, has developed a nationally recognized nursing education program.
+WSU’s program has implemented an effective “career-ladder” approach to nursing education, and a respected and successful distance and innovative Internet-based delivery model for ADN, RN to BSN, Master of Science in Nursing (MSN), and Doctor of Nursing Practice (DNP) education.
+Thousands of men and women who have graduated from WSU’s Annie Taylor Dee School of Nursing have gone on to serve as registered nurses, nurse educators, nurse leaders, and nurse practitioners in their communities.

 Displaying the spirit of those 1953 faculty and students, current faculty and students are ready to embrace the challenges facing today’s nursing professionals.
 WSU’s Annie Taylor Dee School of Nursing continues to be as committed to serving Utah’s nursing education needs.